muratk5n/thirdwave/en/README.md

 ---

 *Shang Chi*, same, little more SJW..
 Got the cold shoulder from CCP, lost millions coulda had..
-It was ok, but not sure it can build towards something.
+Not sure MCU can build this towards something..
 The character is too marginal afaik.

 ---